-BERKSHIRE COUNTY BOARDS OF HEALTH ASSOCIATION

-Pittsfield, MA April 22, 2020

-Update on COVID-19 (Coronavirus) and Local Boards of Health (LBOH)

-Please note: This is a rapidly evolving situation.
-Cases continue to rise in Berkshire County, although the rate of rise is flattening, and all non-essential personnel should be staying at home except for essential services.
+BERKSHIRE COUNTY BOARDS OF HEALTH ASSOCIATION Pittsfield, MA April 16, 2020 Update on COVID-19 (Coronavirus) and Local Boards of Health (LBOH) Please note: This is a rapidly evolving situation.
+Cases continue to rise in Berkshire County, and all non-essential personnel should be staying at home except for essential services.
 BCBOHA will continue to provide updates and coordinate public messaging on the situation on a regular basis.
 Please share this information with your other municipal officials, boards and departments.
 Latest News: